 Stevia is available online or at most local grocery stores, both in powdered and liquid form.
 Keep in mind: The best stevia will have no additives, including other sweeteners, and is USDA certified organic and non-GMO certified.

-For green stevia leaf (technically considered a supplement in the US, not a food), I stick to Organic Traditions Organic Green Leaf Stevia Powder®.
-When I eat purified stevia extract (the only food-approved stevia in the US), I like SweetLeaf® Stevia, which is available in liquid and white powder forms.
+For green leaf (technically considered a supplement in the US, not a food), I stick to Organic Traditions Organic Green Leaf Stevia Powder®.
+When I eat purified extract (the only food-approved type in the U.S.), I like SweetLeaf® Stevia, which is available in liquid and white powder forms.

 You may also buy whole dried leaves and grind them at home, although it’s recommended you don’t use homegrown stevia for baking or cooking because of the chemical reactions that may occur.

-Try these basic conversions the next time you replace sugar with stevia: (41)
+Try these basic conversions the next time you replace sugar with this natural sweetener: (41)

 - 1 teaspoon sugar = 1/2 packet or 1/8 teaspoon powdered stevia = 5 drops liquid